 a Bumblebee reshell, but seems to share a lot of engineering with him.

-- Wave 3: Optimus Prime and Slipstream (new mold).
+- Wave 3: Optimus Prime (new mold) and Slipstream (new mold).

 - Slipstream uses no parts from Starscream, and has a much more

 show-accurate vehicle mode with only minor gearing between the tail fins for

 the gimmick.
 The robot mode is, unfortunately, the usual brick with

 shoulders and elbows, but it looks okay.
 The jet mode's nose end doesn't